Belleview High School

 - Vital Signs

 Absences / Make-up work

 It is your responsibility to stay current with all assignments.
 All assignments will be posted on the Mrs. Glisson’s BHS webpage.
 It is your responsibility to get your make-up work.
-Tests and quizzes will have to be made up during office hours.
+Students will have to make an appointment with Mrs. Glisson for before or after school to make up missed tests or quizzes.
 For work missed during an excused absence, you will have as many days as you were absent to get the work turned in.
 Late work will receive half credit and no work will be accepted more than 2 weeks after the due date.

 HOSA (Health Occupations Students of America) is an integral part of the Medical Skills and Sciences curriculum.
 Membership in the HOSA club is not mandatory, but is strongly encouraged.
-Annual dues are $30 (cash or check made out to BHS) and will be collected at a later date.
+Annual dues are $40 (cash or check made out to BHS) and are due by 9/19/19.
 Students will have the opportunity to participate in service projects and compete in the regional competition.
 See HOSA.org for more information.